Article

 • Designing high-quality assertions requires a certain degree of skill and experience.

-This clearly demonstrates the myriad advantages of assertions in functional testing and how it can be put to good use for multiple use cases.
+This clearly demonstrates the many advantages of assertions in functional testing and how it can be put to good use for multiple use cases.
 While there are certain pitfalls to be wary about, these pitfalls can be overcome using a modern solution like Functionize Architect, which allows you to create tests with standard assertions or use advanced options or custom code to further customize validations to yield the desired results.

-Assertions, also known as verifications, are especially important when testing with machine learning.
-One of the key benefits of machine learning based testing is that tests autonomously heal to ensure that they don’t break when the UI of the application under test is changed.
-This means that the test is dynamically changing on its own.
 You should make sure to add assertions throughout your test to ensure that the core workflow of the test remains as intended.
 These verification steps serve as “checkpoints” to ensure that the expected behavior is observed.
 For example: after clicking on the “Pay Now” button, you expect to see that the Shopping Cart page is loaded so that you can confirm the payment details.

 About the author